DOSull/Spatial-Data-Science/labs/mini-project/aotearoa-new-zealand-physical-geography-data.md

 ## Biophysical data
 If you are interested in other biophysical indicators the best bet are the layers that were assembled as inputs to the LENZ project discussed in [clustering applications lecture](https://southosullivan.com/geog315/classification-examples/#/).
 These are available as individual layers from [here](https://lris.scinfo.org.nz/search/?q=LENZ).

+Another resource here is the Landcover Database for New Zealand (LCDB5) available from [here](https://lris.scinfo.org.nz/layer/104400-lcdb-v50-land-cover-database-version-50-mainland-new-zealand/data/).
+Note that different from the other examples on this page, this is a vector dataset of polygons.

 # Data handling
 A major challenge with any of these datasets is their size, so figuring out how to deal with that is an initial challenge.
 Note that the platforms linked above allow you to crop layers _before_ you download them which can save some headaches dealing with huge file and download sizes.